How to Get Kids to Eat Vegetables – Tips for Parents

 - Also, whenever we eat something for the first time, we may not like it.
 The story could be completely opposite after developing a taste for the same foods.
 The same applies to kids, who may start liking their vegetables as they grow.
 It may take 10 to 15 efforts on average to finally make your child accept the taste of a particular vegetable.

-Here are some tips that may help you make your kid polish off veggies from their plate:
+Making kids to eat vegetables may seem tough.
+But here are some tips that may help you make your kid polish off veggies from their plate (3):

 1. Lead By Example